factorhouse/kpow-helm-charts/README.md

 # Run kPow for Apache Kafka in Kubernetes

-This is the Helm Chart for [kPow for Apache Kafka®](https://kpow.io).
+This is the [kPow for Apache Kafka®](https://kpow.io) Helm Charts Repository, published at [https://charts.kpow.io](https://charts.kpow.io).

 [Helm](https://helm.sh) is the package manager for Kubernetes.

 [kPow](https://kpow.io) is the all-in-one toolkit to manage, monitor, and learn about your Kafka resources.

-This Helm Chart is published in the repository at [https://charts.kpow.io](https://charts.kpow.io).

-View the kPow Helm Chart on [ArtifactHUB](https://artifacthub.io/packages/helm/operatr-io/kpow).
+View this repository and associated charts on [ArtifactHUB](https://artifacthub.io/packages/search?repo=kpow).

+# Helm Charts

+This repository currently contains a single Helm chart that uses the latest [operatr/kpow](https://hub.docker.com/r/operatr/kpow) container from Dockerhub.

 ## Prerequisites

-This Helm chart uses the latest [operatr/kpow](https://hub.docker.com/r/operatr/kpow) container from Dockerhub.

 To run the Dockerhub container requires a license.
 Start a [free 30-day trial](https://kpow.io/try) of kPow today.